SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Introduction

 Other work has explored alternative sensing modalities, including physiological signals such as respiration, to detect conversational activity \cite{Rahman2011-kx, Bari2018-os}.
 While these approaches provide valuable insights into the relationship between physiology and social interaction, they face practical challenges for large-scale, real-world deployment.
 In particular, respiration sensors are not available on most commercially deployed smartwatches (e.g., Samsung Galaxy Watch~\cite{Wikipedia_contributors2025-qs}), and respiration rate estimates on devices such as Fitbit and Apple Watch are typically limited to sleep periods \cite{noauthor-fitbit-breathing-rate, noauthor-undated-av-apple}, when social interactions are unlikely to occur.

 To build on foundational smartwatch-based systems and address their limitations, we propose a social interaction detection system that operates on off-the-shelf Wear OS smartwatches and captures audio-based interactions across in-person, virtual, and hybrid settings.
 In addition to enabling real-time interaction detection, the system was explicitly designed to facilitate the collection of fine-grained, real-world interaction labels.
-To this end, we developed an initial prototype for automatic interaction detection (Section~\ref{initial_system}), where a core component is a foreground speech (i.e., speech of the watch user \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023, Ahmed_Rahman_Wang_Rucker_Barnes_2024}) detector (section \ref{fsd_section}).
+To this end, we developed an initial prototype for automatic interaction detection (Section~\ref{initial_system}).

 The system supports participant-driven annotation by leveraging smartwatch-based ecological momentary assessments (EMAs) that are triggered when potential interaction start and end times are detected based on probability of foreground speech (section \ref{algo_interaction_section}).
 This design directly addresses a key challenge in naturalistic data collection: users may forget or be unwilling to manually initiate or terminate recordings during everyday interactions.
 By prompting users at salient moments, the smartwatch serves both as a sensing platform and as a low-burden labeling interface.
 We deployed the system on smartwatches (Section~\ref{on_watch_imple_section}) with 38 participants (Section~\ref{real_world_deploy_section}) to evaluate detection performance while simultaneously collecting annotated interaction labels alongside multimodal sensor data (Section~\ref{sensing_config}, e.g., photoplethysmography).
 To further improve label coverage, we employed multiple complementary annotation strategies, including periodic prompts to identify missed interactions (Section~\ref{all_annot_for_interact_section}).